 Every person, regardless of age, must be documented.
-Asylum-seekers will receive a document that permits their stay in the country while their claim is being processed by UNHCR.
+Asylum-seekers will receive a document that permits their stay in the country.

-You must ensure that your Asylum-Seeker Certificate or Refugee Certificate is valid and that you carry it with you at ALL times.
+You must ensure that your UNHCR identification document is valid and that you carry it with you at ALL times.

 Refugees may leave and return to Trinidad and Tobago with prior permission from the Refugee Unit.
 Refugees must communicate to UNHCR if they decide to permanently leave Trinidad and Tobago or voluntarily return to their country of origin.
 If a refugee chooses to return to their country of origin and remain, their refugee status will cease.